One of the most interesting articles or posts to read is what other people use, for things like traveling and computing.

 Firefox and Brave (with some complications since).
 I open up Safari as needed.
 I play with Brave Nightly and Firefox Dev Edition.
 Tor Browser for privacy.
 Chrome is dead to me.

-For the best experience with Firefox, I am a relatively new fan of Arkenfox’s user.js recommendations.
+For the best experience with Firefox, I am a fan of Arkenfox’s user.js recommendations.
 Specifically, the extensions recommendations.

 - Browser add-ons primary (All available for Firefox, many available for Webkit or Chromium browsers)